 Risk Management Responsibilities

 Accountability for Advanced LIGO risk management is a responsibility of each individual working on the Advanced LIGO Project.
 The Project Leader has overall responsibility for Advanced LIGO risk management.
-Implementation and management of risk management processes is the responsibility of the Project Manager.
-The Project Leader and Project Manager work in conjunction with the Risk Management Team (RMT) to administer Advanced LIGO risk management processes.
+The Project Leader/Manager works in conjunction with the Risk Management Team (RMT) to administer Advanced LIGO risk management processes.

 Risk Management Process